 - Sightseeing tours and intercity transfers as per itinerary in AC vehicle

-- Accommodation in selected hotels in double/twin sharing
+- 7 Nights accommodation at selected hotels in double/twin sharing

 - Meals: as mentioned